top of page

 The change of use 10 year rule applies to changes of use to any use other than a single-dwelling house.

+Under the change of use 10 year rule, once the building has been used for the same purpose for 10 years, the change of use automatically becomes legal.
 For example, if you run a business from your garage (which has planning permission for domestic use only), it will take 10 years for the change of use to become lawful.
+As with the four year rule above, the immunity may not apply if you have deliberately concealed the change of use in question.
+Expert advice is recommended.

 Change of Use from Commercial to Residential

+If you would like to change the use of your property or land from commercial to residential, you may need to submit an application.
 It is best to confirm whether you are obliged to make such an application before work commences, as this will ensure you do not waste time and money.
 If you have already started on the development and you later discover a change of use application is required, you can still obtain planning permission, although there is the danger it will be refused.

 Case Study: Change of use of part of the existing forecourt to allow for vehicle sales | Newtown Garage Newtown Baschurch Shrewsbury Shropshire SY4 2AY - Application Reference 23/00320/COU.

-This application relates to the change of use of part of the existing forecourtassociated with Newton Garage in Baschurch to provide ten parking spaces for vehicle sales.
+This planning application relates to the change of use of part of the existing forecourtassociated with Newton Garage in Baschurch to provide ten parking spaces for vehicle sales.

 Newton Garage consists of a large workshop building built from a brick lower section with corrugated steel sheeting upper section and roof.
 A rough hard surfaced forecourt is provided between the existing building and pavement edge.
 A green footpath runs along the northern boundary of the site and provides access